rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 When he saw Jesus, he cried out and fell down before him and said with a loud voice, What have you to do with me, Jesus, Son of the Most High God?
 I beg you, do not torment me. ^0828

-For he had commanded the unclean spirit to come out of the man. ( For many a time it had seized him.
-He was kept under guard and bound with chains and shackles, but he would break the bonds and be driven by the demon into the desert .) ^0829
+For he had commanded the unclean spirit to come out of the man.
+(For many a time it had seized him.
+He was kept under guard and bound with chains and shackles, but he would break the bonds and be driven by the demon into the desert.) ^0829

 Jesus then asked him, What is your name?
 And he said, Legion, for many demons had entered him. ^0830